LuixProjects/PlanificadorHorarioProlog/README.md

 [1] The Power Of Prolog.
 Markus Triska: <https://www.metalevel.at/prolog>
 [2] The Power of Prolog Introduction.
 Markus Triska: <https://www.metalevel.at/prolog/introduction>
 [3] Librería reif.
 Ulrich Newmerkel: <https://github.com/meditans/reif>
 [4] The Power Of Prolog.
 CLPZ, Markus Triska: <https://www.metalevel.at/prolog/clpz>
+[5] The Power Of Prolog.
+Simsttab, Markus Triska: <https://www.metalevel.at/simsttab/>